YAKEcloud/yake-ansible/docs/deployment.md

 - `docs/` - this documentation
 - `/` - playbooks which will be used

+## Requirements

+A minimum of the following resources is required to run a productive Gardener + Managed Seed + Shoots:

+- 10 routers (each cluster requires its own router)
+- 10 networks (each cluster requires its own network)
+- 15 security groups
+- 15 floating IPs
+- 1.5 TB volume storage
+- 40 volumes
+- 150 GB RAM
+- 50 VCPUs

+The rest is not as critical, but should be adjusted in case of bottlenecks.
+With the specifications mentioned above, the number of shoots is of course limited.
+If you want to build many large shoots, the resources must be adapted accordingly.

 ## Prerequisites

 - Python 3 on control and target hosts.